Ebert-Hanke/retrofilter/readme.md

 - add a vignette to an image.
 The vignette aims to be realistic and is optimized to not show banding.
 - add a film-grain effect to the image [ToDo: more realistic look]
-- [ToDo: add a bleach-bypass effect to the image]
+- add a bleach-bypass effect to the image

 The crate consists of a binary for the gui app and a library which gives you the functionality for the image processing.